hackingmaterials/atomate/docs_rst/installation.rst

     The computers that perform the calculations must have access to your MongoDB server.
 Some computing resources have firewalls blocking connections.
 Although this is not a problem for most computing centers that allow such connections (particularly from MOM-style nodes, e.g. at NERSC, SDSC, etc.), but some of the more security-sensitive centers (e.g., LLNL, PNNL, ARCHER) will run into issues.
 If you run into connection issues later in this tutorial, some options are:

     * contact your computing center to review their security policy to allow connections from your MongoDB server (best resolution)
+    * host your Mongo database on a machine that you are able to securely connect to, e.g. on the supercomputing network itself (ask a system administrator for help)
+    * use a proxy service to forward connections from the MongoDB --> login node --> compute node (you might try, for example, `this tool <https://github.com/bakks/mongo-proxy`_).
     * set up an ssh tunnel to forward connections from allowed machines (the tunnel must be kept alive at all times you are running workflows)
-  * use a proxy service to forward connections between machines (you might try, for example, `this tool <https://github.com/bakks/mongo-proxy`_.)
-  * host the Mongo database on a machine that you are able to securely connect to, e.g. on the supercomputing network itself (ask a system administrator for help)
-  * use `FireWorks offline mode`_, which is a potentially workable solution but makes the system more difficult and inconvenient to use and also limits some features of FireWorks.
-Thus, we advocate trying the options above before this step.
-Please note that you may encounter problems if trying this method as the primary developers of atomate do not use or maintain this method.
-Some notes on usage are in `this thread <https://groups.google.com/forum/#!topic/atomate/dggbBsK628Q>`_.

 .. _MongoDB: https://docs.mongodb.com/manual/